by Traci Magnus, Dunes Properties

 Experience the History of the South

-Whether you’re visiting Charleston, SC or Gettysburg, PA, you’ll discover an intriguing history.
+Whether you’re visiting Charleston, South Carolina, or Gettysburg, Pennsylvania, you’ll discover an intriguing history.
 Each of these destinations played a major part in one of our country’s more historic battles.
 History buffs will certainly want to make a point to visit Fort Sumter and the Gettysburg National Military Park, amongst other historic sites.
 When you take a trip to these areas, you’ll get a greater sense of what the actual battles were like and learn more about how the events unfolded.